Bachelor's Thesis Summer Term 2026

 Important dates summary:

-Issue of topics: October 6th-October 9th 2025 (usually, students can work on their first preference; start of the two-week reading period is the day after)
+Issue of topics: April 7th-April 16th 2026 (usually, students can work on their first preference; start of the two-week reading period is the day after)

 Mandatory kick-off meeting on campus: